-In the younger grades, students engage in a variety of activities that build foundational reading skills.
+Within the reading workshop, students in younger grades engage in a variety of activities that build foundational reading skills.
 Lessons focus on supporting a love for literature through read alouds, independent reading, and explicit instruction in phonics and fluency to support comprehension.
-In the upper grades, students expand on their foundational skills through independent, guided and shared reading, genre studies, and literature discussions.
+In the upper grades reading workshop, students expand on their foundational skills through independent, guided and shared reading, genre studies, and literature discussions.

-Students use the 6 + 1 Traits in Writing framework to draft, revise, and publish informative/explanatory texts, opinion texts, and narratives.
+Through the writing workshop, students draft, revise, and publish informative/explanatory texts, opinion texts, and narratives.
 English teachers provide authentic purposes for writing and guide students through each relevant step.
-Spelling, vocabulary, and grammar are explicitly taught using Sitton Spelling and Word Skills.
-Sitton is designed to support hands-on inquiry through letter pattern and sound recognition and provides cyclical repetition of concepts throughout the grade levels.
+Spelling, vocabulary, and grammar are explicitly taught through authentic writing experiences.
 Additionally, Handwriting Without Tears (HWT) is used to teach print and cursive.
-HWT is recommended by occupational therapists as it engages kids in multisensory lessons to build fine motor skills.

 The English curriculum is aligned with the Common Core Standards, as well as the Primary Years Programme Language Scope and Sequence.

 While International School of Portland limits its use of standardized testing, our students in 2nd to 5th Grade take the Measures of Academic Progress (MAP) assessment to measure their proficiency levels in English Reading, Mathematics, and English Language Usage (Grammar, Mechanics, Spelling).
 MAP is administered by NWEA, and is used by schools and districts in 145 countries.
 Nationwide, public school 4th graders take the National Assessment of Educational Progress (NAEP).
 The MAP scores and NAEP scores are closely aligned.